Ruby array methods: map, select, reduce, and more

 # => [:Alice, :Carol, :Bob]

-The key insight: select, reject, map, uniq, flatten all return arrays and accept arrays — so they chain in any order. find breaks the chain because it returns a single element or nil, so always put it at the end or guard it with &..
+The key insight: select, reject, map, uniq, and flatten all return arrays and accept arrays, so they chain in any order. find breaks the chain because it returns a single element or nil, so always put it at the end or guard it with &..
+That chainability is one of the reasons array code in Ruby can stay compact without becoming hard to read.

 Most array methods return a new array.
 The bang (!) variants mutate the original.
-Here’s the breakdown for the methods in this guide:
+Here is the breakdown for the methods in this guide:

 | Method | Non-mutating | Mutating |